FAQs

 Common types include behind-the-ear (BTE), in-the-ear (ITE), in-the-canal (ITC), and completely-in-canal (CIC).
 All these can work with batteries or rechargeable (just charge and use like mobile) also comes with power bank

-BTE hearing aids sit behind the ear and use a tube to deliver sound to the ear canal.
+behind the ear hearing aids sit behind the ear and use a tube to deliver sound to the ear canal.
 Click to know more

-ITE hearing aids fit directly in the outer ear, offering a more discreet option than BTE models.
+in the ear hearing aids fit directly in the outer ear, offering a more discreet option than BTE models.
 Click to know more

-CIC hearing aids are tiny and fit deep within the ear canal, making them almost invisible.
+completely in canal hearing aids are tiny and fit deep within the ear canal, making them almost invisible.
 Click to know more

 RIC hearing aids are similar to BTE but with a receiver that sits in the ear canal for a more natural sound.
 Click to know more